Liptom328/discord-selfbot-massdm/README.md

 2. Enter ID of the guild you want to massdm and channel ID that is in the server you want to massdm
 3. Type `higuy` on the channel you set.
 4. Wait for selfbot start working.

+If you liked this repository, Please give a star ⭐️!